 Day Trips from Bath

 Bath is ideally situated for a variety of day trips.
-It is on the edge of the Cotswolds, a beautiful area of hills and medieval villages.
-There are prehistoric sites, several chalk horses, and historic towns.
+It is on the edge of the Cotswolds, and the area is full of prehistoric sites and historic towns.
 You can take a boat trip, or visit a vineyard or cider farm.
+Read more about the best day trips from Bath.